Open Access Publishing Fund

 Award Eligibility

-- Application for funding may be completed at the time of submission or immediately upon an article’s acceptance for publication.
+• The funding application must be submitted at the time of the manuscript’s acceptance for publication.

-- The Libraries will evaluate applications submitted each month and 2-3 awards will be given at the end of each month.
+• The OAPF applications will be reviewed monthly, and 2-3 awards will be granted at the end of each month.
 All applicants will receive an email about their application status at the end of each month.

 Contact